Kevin Cole: Education

-Kevin Cole received his BS in Art Education from the University of Arkansas in 1982.
+Kevin Cole received his BS in Art Education from the University of Arkansas at Pine Bluff in 1982.
 He earned an M.A. in Art Education from the University of Illinois in Urbana, Illinois in 1983, and his M.F.A in Drawing from Northern Illinois University in Dekalb in 1984.

 Artworks

 Cole's art deals with themes of living in a post-slavery society where Black people are still struggling to have equal rights and opportunities as others.
 He refers to the term "Post-Blackness" described by Touré as being "identified such that their work can be seen beyond the sociological/stereotypical definition of “Black Art.”"
 His art involves motifs and imagery of knots, tangles, and loops in reference to a story his grandfather told him as a teen in which African Americans who were on their way to vote were lynched from a tree by their neck ties.
 The colorful shapes and patterns also aim to represent the souls of those who overcome adversity in their everyday lives.

 Cole was commissioned to create his "Soul Ties that Matter" piece by Hartsfield Jackson International Airport located in Atlanta, GA, which is currently located in Concourse F of the airport.
 The piece measures 20'x55'x16" and is a public work depicting metal tangles and knots that follow the rough shape of the different continents of the world.

 In 1994, he was commissioned to complete the Coca-Cola Centennial Olympic Mural for the 1996 Olympic games.
 This mural measured 800 square feet, spanning across a 15-story building, and took Cole two years to complete.
 The mural depicts portraits of various people, along with the outline of the Coca-Cola bottle.